Dave Harold: Top 16 (1996–2002)

 After 1994, Harold did not reach a third ranking final until 2008, although he reached a total of ten semi-finals in ranking tournaments, and was a Top-16 player for four seasons between 1995/1996 and 2001/2002, reaching a career-best position of No. 11 in the world rankings in the 1996/97 season.
 In the 1996 Welsh Open, he lost in the semi-finals, 1–6, to eventual winner Mark Williams.

 He competed in his first and only World Championship quarter-final in the 1996 event, where he lost 7–13 to Nigel Bond.
 He also lost 5–6 to Bond in his 1996 British Open semi-final less than two weeks earlier.

 In the 1998 Grand Prix, he knocked out Stephen Hendry and John Higgins en route to the semi-finals, but lost narrowly to eventual champion Stephen Lee.
 1998 also saw him reach his first semi-final in the UK Championship, where he was defeated 9–7 by Matthew Stevens.

 In the 1999 Grand Prix Harold led Mark Williams 5–3 in the semi-finals but lost 5–6.
-This was Harold's last ranking semi-final until 2008, although he also reached the semis in the non-ranking 2001 Masters, defeating John Higgins and John Parrott, but losing his semi-final 5–6 to eventual runner-up Fergal O'Brien after having led 5–1.
+This was Harold's last ranking semi-final until 2008, although he also reached the semis in the non-ranking 2001 Masters, defeating John Higgins and John Parrott, but losing his semi-final 5–6 to eventual runner-up Fergal O'Brien after having trailed 5–1.